 Fellows are provided with didactic instruction and small group discussion of fatigue and sleep deprivation during their first year of fellowship (during orientation and CCF).
 Faculty and fellows are required to complete computer-based learning modules annually.
-And, finally, fellows are routinely, informally educated by faculty on the negative effects of fatigue and sleep deprivation during one-on-one interactions during clinical care.
+And, finally, fellows are routinely and informally educated by the Program Director and faculty on the negative effects of fatigue and sleep deprivation during one-on-one interactions during clinical care.